alasco-tech/alasco-tech.github.io/src/content/blog/2023/10/23/how-we-serve-static-assets-at-alasco.md

 import { registerFeature } from "@alasco/features";
 import { findMountPoint } from "@alasco/support/dom";
-// A customer component that wraps the <Suspense /> and <ErrorBoundary /> react components.
+// A custom component that wraps the <Suspense /> and <ErrorBoundary /> react components.
 +import { LazyLoaded } from "@alasco/support/react";

 -import ReactComponent from ".";